algorandfoundation/docs/docs/run-a-node/setup/install.md

 # Start Node

 + The *Debian* and *RPM* installs automatically start the node.
-Starting and stopping a node installed with one of these packages should be done using `systemclt` commands:
+Starting and stopping a node installed with one of these packages should be done using `systemctl` commands:

 ```
 sudo systemctl start algorand